akadkol05/ContestSystemTask/README.md

 PowerShell
 dotnet tool run dotnet-ef database update
 2. Running the Application
+Via Visual Studio (IIS Express)
-Press F5 in Visual Studio or run:
+Open ContestSystem.sln in Visual Studio 2022.

+Ensure IIS Express (the green play button) is selected in the toolbar.

+Press F5.
+The browser will launch the Swagger UI at /swagger/index.html.

+Via .NET CLI
 PowerShell
 dotnet run
-The API will launch at https://localhost:44344/swagger/index.html.

 3. Data Seeding
-The system includes a DbSeeder class that automatically populates the database with:
+The system includes an automatic DbSeeder that populates the database on the first run with:

-A Normal Contest (General Knowledge)

-A VIP Contest (Crypto Masters)
+Normal Contest: "General Knowledge Quiz"

+VIP Contest: "Crypto Masters VIP"

-Sample questions and correct answers.
+Pre-configured questions, options, and correct answers.

 Testing with Postman
-A Postman Collection is included in the repository.
+The Postman Collection is included in the root of this repository as:
+ContestSystem.postman_collection.json.

+Testing Workflow:

+Import: Drag the .json file into Postman.

-Register a new user with the role "Normal" or "VIP".
+Register: Create a user (Role: Normal or VIP).

-Login to receive your JWT Token.

-In all subsequent requests, add the token under Authorization > Bearer Token.
+Login: Copy the token from the response.

+Authorize: In other requests, go to the Auth tab, select Bearer Token, and paste your token.

  Project Structure
-/Controllers: API endpoints for Auth and Contests.
+/Controllers: API endpoints for Authentication, Contest retrieval, and Submissions.

-/Models: Database entities (User, Contest, Question, Submission).
+/Models: Database entities (User, Contest, Question, Option, Submission).

-/Data: DbContext and Seeding logic.
+/Data: AppDbContext, Migrations, and DbSeeder.

-/DTOs: Data Transfer Objects for clean API request/response handling.
+/DTOs: Data Transfer Objects for decoupled request/response handling.